Juan Hinojosa: Education and legal career

+Legislative career

-First elected to the Texas House of Representatives in 1981, Hinojosa served eight terms before being elected to the Texas Senate in 2002.
+First elected to the Texas House of Representatives in 1981, Hinojosa served a nonconsecutive total of eight terms before being elected to the Texas Senate in 2002.
 Hinojosa has earned a reputation for his criminal justice expertise.
 He authored the Texas Fair Defense Act and other reforms to establish court-appointed counsel for indigent defendants, prohibit capital punishment for defendants with mental illness, and streamline the court system to provide swifter justice.
 He also sponsored SB 3, which established procedures for DNA testing, use and preservation.
 In 2005, Senator Hinojosa authored SB 1125 to eliminate the state's few remaining rogue drug task force operations and put them under the jurisdiction of the Department of Public Safety.
-In the wake of the Tulia drug-task-force scandal, Hinojosa worked to improve public policy by requiring that drug task force operations submit to state oversight, failure to do so would result in an inability to receive state-administered federal grant money.
-This change in public policy brought greater transparency and oversight to these operations.
+In the wake of the Tulia drug arrests scandal, Hinojosa worked to improve transparency and oversight by requiring that drug task force operations submit to state oversight, with failure to do so to result in an inability to receive state-administered federal grant money.

 During the 2007 legislative session, Hinojosa authored and passed SB 103; to completely reform the state's troubled Texas Youth Commission after sexual and physical abuse of youth were documented by the Texas Rangers.
 SB 103 made a number of fundamental changes, including ending the practice of housing children with older teenagers, and creating a Parent's Bill of Rights to guarantee swift and accurate access to information about caseworkers' duties and the agency's grievance policies.
 Senator Hinojosa was appointed to the TYC Legislative Oversight Committee to continue working on the reform of the troubled agency.

-Hinojosa has twice been named one of Texas' top 10 legislators by Texas Monthly magazine, and in 2007 he again received accolades from the magazine for his work reforming the Texas Youth Commission.
+Hinojosa has twice been named one of Texas' "top 10 legislators" by Texas Monthly magazine, and in 2007 he again received accolades from the magazine for his work reforming the Texas Youth Commission.
 The National Organization for Women (NOW) named Hinojosa "Legislator of the Year," and he received the prestigious John Henry Faulk Award, presented by the American Civil Liberties Union.
 In 2006, he was the recipient of the Public Servant of the Year Award from the Coalition of Texans with Disabilities, and in 2007, he received the Patient Advocacy Award from the Texas Academy of Family Physicians.
 He also received the Humane Legislator award from the Humane Society of the United States, a special recognition award from the NAACP for his work on TYC and criminal justice reform and the "Texas Medicines Best Legislator" award from the Texas Medical Association for his work to restore Children's Health Insurance Program funding and improve childhood immunization rates.

-He is not related to Texas U.S. Representative Rubén Hinojosa who represented the same general area in Congress as Senator Hinojosa does in the state Senate.
+Hinojosa is Vice Chairman of the Senate Finance Committee.
+He is not related to Texas U.S. Representative Rubén Hinojosa, who represented the same general area in Congress as Senator Hinojosa does in the state senate.

-He is Vice Chairman of the Senate Finance Committee.